jm-0x/jonmilles_florentxlundaisociety/README.md

 - **Most-effective single-head patch**: `L16.H2` surfaces Rome to ~0.026.
   Single-head patching is too weak to fully flip France → Rome; you'd need multi-head or MLP patches for a clean demo flip.

-## Re-theming

-Colors are centralized in two places.
-Edit both and the UI re-skins without touching components:

-- `frontend/src/theme.ts` — TypeScript constants (used by Nivo + inline).
-- `frontend/src/index.css` — `@theme { --color-accent: ...; ... }` block
-  (used by Tailwind utilities).

 ## Stack